 The Emerald Isle, home to Gaelic gods and heroes

-Another part of the legend of Cuchulainn.
-Read how he combats the Crow Queen, More Gaelic gods locked in unearthly combat.
+Another Gaelic legend, Cuchulainn, 'watchdog' of the gods.
+Read how he earns his nickname and combats the Crow Queen...
+More Gaelic gods locked in unearthly combat.
 Introduced to you by Bob Stewart

 How Cuchulainn earned his name